Free use of assets (other than accommodation, employer-provided cars or vans)

 You must treat all maintenance costs that you pay towards the asset as a taxable benefit.
 Any payments that your employee makes towards these costs reduces the taxable amount.

 You will need to operate Income Tax, PRSI and USC on the taxable benefit.
-You must report the value of the benefit as part of the director’s gross pay in the period which it is provided.
+You must report the value of the benefit as part of the employee's gross pay in the period which it is provided.

 Loan of art objects